last updated 8 May 2013

 The Lee's Mills Annual Steamboat Meet

-will be held in September 2013
+is held in September each year

 Moultonboro, NH